syntasso/workshop/installing-a-promise/README.md

 You can access the Jenkins UI in a browser.

-Port forward for browser access to the Jenkins UI
+Kubernetes allows you to port forward a service inside the cluster to a local port on your host computer.
+When doing this, it keeps the connection open and means you won't be able to use the same terminal for any other commands.
+Therefore, open a new terminal and use the following command to gain browser access to the Jenkins UI
 ```console
 kubectl --context kind-worker port-forward jenkins-example 8080:8080
 ```